flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

     - “NONE” is displayed in the SID or TRANS field, if no SID or TRANS exists, or NO SID or NO TRANS was selected by the crew.

-- RWY/SIDs (2L)
+- RWY/SIDs (2L to 5L)
     - These fields display selectable and selected RWYs or SIDs.
     - The pilot can scroll each list.
     - Selectable RWYs and SIDs are displayed in blue with an arrow.
     - Once a RWY or SID is selected, the arrow disappears.
     - A RWY or SID, already inserted in the flight plan, is displayed in green.
-    - When a runway is selected, a temporary is created or modified, and the DEPARTURE page 2 for SID selection is automatically displayed.
+    - When a runway is selected, a temporary flight plan is created or modified, and the DEPARTURE page 2 for SID selection is automatically displayed.
     - The display shows the length, course and, if available, the MLS ident and frequency for each runway.

 - TRANS (2R to 5R)
     - This field displays the selectable and selected enroute transitions in blue and green respectively.
     - They are blank, if there are no transitions.
-    - When a TRANS is selected, a temporary is created or updated (if one already exists).
+    - When a TRANS is selected, a temporary flight plan is created or updated (if one already exists).

 ## ARRIVAL Page